-Ozone is a naturally-occurring inorganic molecule made up of three oxygen atoms.
+Ozone is a naturally occurring molecule made up of three oxygen atoms.
 In nature, ozone is formed mainly by sunlight or lightning, which causes an ordinary oxygen molecule (O2) to join with an unstable oxygen atom through electrolysis or ultraviolet radiation, becoming ozone (O3.)
 Ozone comes in two forms – gaseous (as a gas) and aqueous (in water.)
-It occurs in nature, but can also be man-made.
+It occurs in nature, but can also be synthesized/man-made – like we do at Enozo Technologies, Inc. to create aqueous ozone to sanitize, deodorize and clean.
+All Enozo products use aqueous ozone.

 - E. coli